Five Gophers men's basketball takeaways from nonconference and early Big Ten play

 One of the biggest disappointments for the Gophers this season has been their struggles offensively.
 How bad has it been?
 The Gophers through Thursday were 237th nationally in offensive efficiency (99.4), their worst since advanced stats guru Ken Pomeroy started his rankings in 2002.
 So far, it even ranks behind the offenses in the two biggest losing seasons in program history, when the Gophers finished 9-22 in 2006-07 and 8-23 in 2015-16.

-Starting the season without Battle for the first four games due to his foot injury didn't help.
+Starting the season without Battle for the first four gamesbecause of his foot injury didn't help.
 Having such a young team with four freshmen in the rotation is part of the scoring inconsistencies as well.
-They rarely push the pace as one of the slowest tempo teams (303rd nationally) in the Big Ten this year.
+They rarely push the pace as one of the slowest tempo teams (303rd nationally) in the Big Ten this season.
 And the Gophers haven't discovered how to put themselves in the best position to score schematically.
 The result is they rank last in the Big Ten in scoring offense (63.4), 12th in field goal percentage (42.6) and 12th in three-pointers per game (6.8).
-They already have four games this season with fewer than 60 points, which is close to the seven all last season.
+They already have four games this season with fewer than 60 points, which is close to their seven all last season.

 Free throw frustration